Last updated: 2026-04-13

 The Bottom Line

-Both Tabnine and Qodo (formerly Codium) are capable AI coding tools, but they serve different needs.
-Tabnine scores higher (86/100 vs 82/100) and excels in code completion and privacy-conscious development.
-The choice depends on your specific workflow, team size, and technical requirements.
+Tabnine and Qodo (formerly Codium) each serve different needs.
+Tabnine scores higher (86/100 vs 82/100) and tends to excel in Code Completion and Privacy-conscious Development.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose Tabnine if: you prioritize code completion and privacy-conscious development and want the higher-rated option (86/100).
+Choose Tabnine if: you prioritize Code Completion and Privacy-conscious Development and want the higher-rated option (86/100 vs 82/100).

-Choose Qodo (formerly Codium) if: you prioritize test generation and code quality and don't mind a slightly lower score for specialized features.
+Choose Qodo (formerly Codium) if: you prioritize Test Generation and Code Quality and accept a slightly lower headline score for its specialized fit.